PISCATAWAY HILLS CITIZENS ASSOCIATION BYLAWS

 Real Property Owned by the Association

 Sec 1.
 Lot 39, being owned by the Association, is set aside as a recreational area.
-The development, maintenance and use of real property owned shall be controlled by the Corporation.
+The development, maintenance and use of real property owned shall be controlled by the Association.

 Sec 2.
-Property owners lose their rights to the use of Lot 39 capital improvements paid for by the Association if they are delinquent in paying their debits owed the Corporation.
+Property owners lose their rights to the use of Lot 39 capital improvements paid for by the Association if they are delinquent in paying their debts owed the Association.

 Sec 3.
 All users of Lot 39 should follow the attached Rules for Lot 39.